Colorado doubles up to down Iona 99-54 - WHIZ News

 UP NEXT

-Iona begins conference play with a MAAC matchup against Saint Peter’s on Friday.
+Iona begins conference play with a Metro Atlantic Athletic Conference matchup against Saint Peter’s on Friday.

 Colorado plays host to No. 6 Oregon on Thursday.
 The two were picked to finish first and second in the Pac-12 Preseason Media Poll, and the game will open conference play for each side.